-III.
-Cash flow and fair value interest rate risk
+- III.
+Cash flow and fair value interest rate risk - i.

-- i.
 The Company's main interest rate risk arises from long-term borrowings with variable rates, which expose the Company to cash flow interest rate risk.
-During the years ended December 31, 2021 and 2020, the Company's borrowings at variable rate were mainly denominated in New Taiwan dollars. - ii.
+During the years ended December 31, 2022 and 2021, the Company's borrowings at variable rate were mainly denominated in New Taiwan dollars.

+- ii.
 The Company's borrowings are measured at amortized cost.
 The borrowings are periodically contractually repriced and to that extent are also exposed to the risk of future changes in market interest rates. - iii.
-If the borrowing interest rate had increased/decreased by 10% with all other variables held constant, other comprehensive income for the years ended December 31, 2021 and 2020 would have decreased/increased by \$2,394 and \$1,904, respectively.
-The main factor is that changes in interest expense result from floating rate borrowings.

-(b) Credit risk

-- I. Credit risk refers to the risk of financial loss to the Company arising from default by the clients or counterparties of financial instruments on the contract obligations.
+If the borrowing interest rate had increased/decreased by 10% with all other variables held constant, other comprehensive income for the years ended December 31, 2022 and 2021 would have decreased/increased by \$3,165 and \$2,394, respectively.
+The main factor is that changes in interest expense result from floating rate borrowings. - (b) Credit risk - I. Credit risk refers to the risk of financial loss to the Company arising from default by the clients or counterparties of financial instruments on the contract obligations.
 The main factor is that counterparties could not repay in full the accounts receivable based on the agreed terms. - II.
 The Company manages its credit risk taking into consideration the entire Company's concern.
 For banks and financial institutions, only independently rated parties with a minimum rating of 'A' are accepted.
 According to the Company's credit policy, the Company is responsible for managing and analyzing the credit risk for each of their new clients before standard payment and delivery terms and conditions are offered.
 Internal risk control assesses the credit quality of the customers, taking into account their financial position, past experience and other factors.
 Individual risk limits are set based on internal or external ratings in accordance with limits set by the Board of Directors.
-The utilisation of credit limits is regularly monitored.
+The utilisation of credit limits is regularly monitored. - III.

-- III.
 The Company adopts the following assumption under IFRS 9 to assess whether there has been a significant increase in credit risk on that instrument since initial recognition: If the contract payments were past due over 30 days based on the terms, there has been a significant increase in credit risk on that instrument since initial recognition.
 The default occurs when the contract payments are past due over certain number of days. - IV.
 The Company classifies customers' accounts receivable in accordance with credit risk on trade.
 The Company applies the modified approach using the provision matrix to estimate expected credit loss. - V. The Company uses the forecast to adjust historical and timely information to assess the default possibility of accounts receivable.
-As of December 31, 2021 and 2020, the Company's expected loss rate used in not past due accounts receivable is immaterial, and the Company has no past due accounts receivable. - VI.
-The Company did not recognize the immaterial impairment losses when applying the modified approach for the years ended December 31, 2021 and 2020.
+As of December 31, 2022 and 2021, the Company's expected loss rate used in not past due accounts receivable is immaterial, and the Company has no past due accounts receivable. - VI.
+The Company did not recognize the immaterial impairment losses when applying the modified approach for the years ended December 31, 2022 and 2021. - (c) Liquidity risk - I. Cash flow forecasting is performed by the Company.
+The Company's Finance Department monitors rolling forecasts of the Company's liquidity requirements to ensure it has sufficient cash to meet operational needs while maintaining sufficient headroom on its undrawn committed borrowing facilities at all times so that the Company does not breach borrowing limits or covenants (where applicable) on any of its borrowing facilities.